 - When an investor needs fast cash

 A hard money loan has a higher interest rate than a conventional mortgage loan because the risk to the lender is higher.
-You may pay as high as a 15% interest rate, plus several points.
+You could pay monthly on a 8 to 15% interest rate, plus several points.
 While this is usually an expensive loan, it often is the best case possibility for people who need short term funding for many real estate projects.

 If you are looking for a hard money loan in 2017, here are some things to look for: